-The table above shows Würth UK's mean and median hourly gender pay gap (as at 5th April 2020 and 5th April 2018, for comparison) and bonus gap (for the 12 months to 5th April 2020 and the 12 months to 5th April 2018).
+The table below shows Würth UK's mean and median hourly gender pay gap (as at 5th April 2021 and 5th April 2020, for comparison) and bonus gap (for the 12 months to 5th April 2021) and the 12 months to 5th April 2020).

 For the pay gaps, a positive % indicates the extent to which women earn, on average, less per hour and any negative % indicates how much women earn more per hour than their male counterparts.
 The calculations below include all elements of pay as defined in the regulations.

-Following the government's guidance, reporting of the gender pay gap was postponed last year due to the pandemic.
-Our 2020 figures show a decrease in our gender pay gap and gender bonus gap compared to the previous snapshot in 2018.
-To us this doesn't come as a surprise, as we are actively working on decreasing the gap.
-We believe that the main reason for the decrease is down to the fact that we have a set salary-, bonus- & commission structure, based on an employees performance over gender.
-Therefore already 67% of our employees, who work in the sales force as sales representative, specialist or manager, is being paid according this set payment structure, based on their actual performance.
+Our 2021 figures show a decrease in our gender pay gap compared to the previous snapshot in 2020, but an increase in the gender bonus gap.